benmvp/slides/2020/qconplus/mixins-hooks.md

   * But custom hooks cannot do that
   * For the most part, they deal purely data
 - This is why custom hooks haven't "killed" render props
+  * Render props may have killed HOCs
-  * There's still a place for them
+  * But there's still a place for render props
   * Particularly when you need something to abstract state, logic **AND** UI
-  * That's when you would still use a render prop
-  * That in itself can be a whole separate talk 😄
+  * But that in itself can be a whole separate talk 😄

 =====
 <!-- .slide: data-background="url(../../img/ts-react/curved-library-susan-yin-2JIvboGLeho-unsplash.jpg) no-repeat center" data-background-size="cover" -->